seanpatrickmcdonald/cs480McDonald/PA7/README.md

-## PA6 Sean McDonald and Bruce Martin
+## PA7 Sean McDonald and Bruce Martin

 # Dependencies, Building, and Running

 ## Dependency Instructions
-For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials), [ASSIMP] (sudo apt-get install libassimp-dev)
+For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials), [ASSIMP] sudo apt-get install libassimp-dev

 This project uses OpenGL 3.3.